prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

  ## Creating a choropleth map in qgis (explain how i created a choropleth map using qgis interface)

- ## Spatial analysis: identifying nearby stations with a  buffer
+ ## Spatial analysis: identifying nearby stations with a  buffer (Referred to 9.sql)

   ## Optimizing Van Routes for Bike Station Replenishment